rladies/meetup-presentations_brisbane/2022/README.md

 email: brisbane [at] rladies [dot] org

-Twitter: UQ_RUG: https://twitter.com/UQ_RUG RLadies Brisbane is supporting UQ R Users Group to run a monthly virtual talk about R stats on the third Monday of the month.

 **If you would like to speak at one of our events, please get in touch via the links above.**